 To take part in political activity unions have to maintain a political fund – and in UNISON you can choose whether to pay a proportion of your subs into the affiliated political fund (Labour Link), the general political fund (GPF), both, or neither.

 Labour Link works directly within the Labour Party to take UNISON’s policies into the heart of the party.
-We work at local and national level and have a network of Labour Link officers at branch, regional and national levels who work together with other affiliated unions to promote our agenda.
+We work at local and national level and have a network of Labour Link officers at branch, regional and national levels who work together and with other affiliated unions.